-Lean project management is a methodology that provides a way for project managers to provide more value with less—less human effort, less funds, less equipment, less time, less resources—while maintaining or even improving customer satisfaction.
+Lean project management is a methodology that provides a way for project managers to provide more value with less—less human effort, less budget, less equipment, less time, less resources—while maintaining or improving customer satisfaction.

 Although the first application of lean approaches occurred in the manufacturing industry, it’s now a popular model used across various industries, including healthcare, software development, finance, aerospace, construction, and more.

 Learn how lean principles are useful in project management, how to know whether to adopt lean project management in your team, and how to implement lean project management with Coda templates to eliminate inefficiencies in your team.

 Lean project management is the process of applying lean manufacturing principles to projects within an organization.
 It’s a project management process that focuses on reducing waste, and it results in tangible results like reduced lead times, process improvement, and overall higher quality.

 These principles of lean have Japanese origin as they were first used in the Toyota Production System (TPS) and were the pillar of Toyota’s Just-in-Time (JIT) production in the 1950s.
 Since then project teams in various industries have been using the lean model to improve processes.

 For any definition of lean principles or lean project management to make sense, you need to understand these three Japanese words: Muda, Mura, and Muri.

 Muda means “waste” and specifically includes any activity that uses resources without producing value.
 It covers seven types of wastes:

 Unnecessary transportation - moving resources without generating value Inventory - buying tools or supplies that exceed needs Waiting - when tasks aren’t moving Overproduction - exceeding demand more than or before it’s needed Defects - not meeting customer requirements Over-processing - double work